-5 See Chapter 6 of the equality scheme for further information on alternative formats of information we provide.
+&lt;sup>5 See Chapter 6 of the equality scheme for further information on alternative formats of information we provide.

-6 Please see Chapter 4 for details on monitoring.
+&lt;sup>6 Please see Chapter 4 for details on monitoring.

-- 39. This consultation list is not exhaustive and is reviewed on an annual basis to ensure it remains relevant to the University's functions and policies. - 40.
+- 40. A list of consultees is included in this equality scheme at Appendix 3.
+It can also be obtained at: - ulster.ac.uk/peopleandculture/employee-benefits/equality-diversity/equality-scheme/consultation-exercises - 41.
+This consultation list is not exhaustive and is reviewed on an annual basis to ensure it remains relevant to the University's functions and policies. - 42.
 The University welcomes enquiries from any individual or organisation wishing to be added to or removed from the list of consultees.